degski/xoroshiro128plusxoshi/README.md

 Included a modified xoroshiro implementation by Melissa E. O'Neill, the author of the excelent [pcg](http://www.pcg-random.org/) familiy of prng's.
 Don't miss her [blog](http://www.pcg-random.org/blog/), which is a gold-mine of information (and code) and is updated regulary.

-TL:DR: the output functions has been modified as below:
+TL:DR: the output function of `xoroshiro128` has been modified as per below:

     rtype operator()()
         {